Integrating PIAM with Biometric Access Control for Healthcare Security

 4. Real-Time Monitoring and AI-Powered Anomaly Detection

-• Security teams have instant visibility into who accessed specific areas, when, and how often.
+Security teams can track who accessed which areas, when, and how often.

-• AI-driven analytics detect anomalous behavior, such as an employee attempting multiple failed biometric scans or accessing an area at unusual times.
+AI detects anomalous patterns, such as multiple failed scans or unusual access times.

 5. Compliance and Audit-Ready Reporting